-Typically, the application process is through an online application where information about the applicant and proposed authorisations need to be provided.
+The AFS Licence application is available through the ASIC Regulatory Portal and is entirely online where information about the applicant and proposed authorisations need to be provided.
 The applicant is required to attest that they have all of the systems and processes in place and is ready to commence business.
+At times the applicant is also required to describe particular compliance measures or processes.
+Where more complex licence authorisations are requested, applicants are asked to describe some compliance and risk management procedures relevant to the authorisations requested.

 Some supporting documentation about the licensee and key personnel (Responsible Manager(s)) also need to be prepared and submitted with the application.
-The supporting documentation and

-Responsible Managers warrant further discussion and is explained in more detail in the following sections.
+The supporting documentation and Responsible Managers warrant further discussion and is explained in more detail in the following sections.